 - Knowledge of management principles and techniques required by complex systems

 - The ability to plan and interpret empirical research in social legal systems

-- An awareness of the changing trends in the law, courts, and legal organizations, and the relationships among law, society, and court systems.
+- An awareness of the changing trends in the law, courts and legal organizations, as well as the relationships among law, society and court systems.